 This is especially when the pop-up Mui Kee at Singapore’s Botanic Gardens has generally received positive reviews.

-While the permanent Singapore store will be opened at the glitzy Orchard Road at Shaw Centre with a 50-seater restaurant, the Hong Kong Mui Kee is located at the 3rd floor of a less-than-glamorous under-maintained food centre.
+While the permanent Singapore store has opened at the glitzy Orchard Road at Shaw Centre with a 50-seater restaurant, the Hong Kong Mui Kee is located at the 3rd floor of a less-than-glamorous under-maintained food centre.

 The ground floor is a wet-market, while the top storey comprises of food stalls and a popular local coffee place, where many of the locals take some reprise by enjoying a bowl of comfort.

 The star of the restaurant is the congee, perfected over three generations, since the founder Mak Mai started the first stall in 1979.